Johnny Depp Says Cancel Culture Is 'So Far Out of Hand' That 'No One Is Safe' (Video)

 Johnny Depp said at a film festival Wednesday that cancel culture has gotten “so far out of hand now” that “no one is safe” from it.

-Depp was on hand at the San Sebastian Film Festival in Spain to accept the Donostia Award for career achievement, and while reporters were instructed to only limit questions to his career, Depp responded to a question about cancel culture and alluded to his own failed libel lawsuit in which a judge ruled that the British tabloid The Sun’s claim he was a “wife-beater” was “substantially true.”
+Depp was on hand at the San Sebastian Film Festival in Spain to accept the Donostia Award for career achievement.
+While reporters were instructed to limit questions to his career, Depp responded to a question about cancel culture and alluded to his own failed libel lawsuit in which a judge ruled that the British tabloid The Sun’s claim he was a “wife-beater” was “substantially true.”

 “It’s important that when you’re faced with something mind-bogglingly bewildering, that sort of thing hits you from many many angles,” Depp said.
 “It’s so far out of hand now that I could promise you that no one is safe.
 Not one of you.
 Not one of you, not anyone out that door, as long as someone is willing to say one sentence.
 It takes one sentence, and then there’s no more ground.”